 Abusing a resident’s economic autonomy or denying them from seeing visitors are also considered abusive actions.
 By understanding what behaviors may constitute abuse, an individual may be able to prevent harm from happening to their loved one in a Cleveland nursing home.

 There are federal and state regulations that apply to nursing homes, including a Nursing Home Patient’s Bill of Rights.
 This law states the facilities must have a certain number of nurses per patient, the staff must spend a minimum number of hours per day with each patient, and the patients are to be free from financial exploitation.

 In addition, there are nursing standards that facility caregivers and staff must adhere to as a general principle that are not specifically named in any federal or state regulations.
-An attorney in the area could provide families with a guideline of what a proper standard of care for their elderly loved ones should consist of.
+An attorney in Clevalnd could provide families with a guideline of what a proper standard of care for their elderly loved ones should consist of to prevent abuse.